kmilov/shorten-app/README.md

 * Handle errors in the state and UI
 * Add production mode and get rid of the logs
 * Add the :hover action to copy URL
+* Handle fonts in webpack to get some flexibility and maybe save some loadtime